 7. Protect Your Brain

 Like vitamin C, black currant extract inhibits lipid peroxidation in your body.
 Experimental studies report about 65% inhibition, thanks to its antioxidant capacity.
-This activity is most beneficial in protecting your central nervous system (CNS) (16), (17).
+This activity is most beneficial in protecting your central nervous system (CNS) and improving brain function.
+(16), (17).

 In the absence of this effect, free radicals accumulate in your system.
 Free radicals are known to trigger neurodegenerative diseases, including Alzheimer’s, Huntington’s, and Parkinson’s diseases (18).